CircuitVerse/Blog/content/posts/Vivek_Kumar_GSoC2025_FinalReport.md

 ### New features that have been added and merged include:
 - Verilog modules for circuit elements
 - Play/Pause button in the simulator
-- Improved UI/UX for code-editor
+- Improved UI/UX for code editor
 - Verilog terminal
 - Resizable & draggable view of tools window
-- Yosys Upgradation
+- Yosys Upgrade

 ---